 Particle Systems Set – Specifies the set that contains the particle system used as a source for the texture.

 Blend Alpha – When enabled, the alpha of the sampled sub maps is blended.
 Otherwise the alpha is set to 1.

-Blending method – Controls how the contribution of individual particles blend together and determine the end result.
+Blending method – Control how the contribution of individual particles will blend together and determine the end result.